 Mappings of risk zones for regions with only one risk zone

 The regions LU, MT, Guadeloupe, Martinique, St Martin and Reunion shall consist of only one zone.

+Mappings of risk zones for the regions with only one risk zone which are part of another region

+The regions Principality of Andorra, Principality of Lichtenstein, Principality of Monaco, Republic of San Marino and Vatican City State shall consist of only one zone each.
+The zones shall be mapped to the following regions: